CarlosUPC/Installer-Research/docs/index.md

     * Exceptional customizability for complex things such as IIS, COM+, SQL Server, permissioning, firewall rules, etc...
 "Everything" is possible, but somewhat involved at times.
     * WiX effectively "extends Windows Installer" with new and much needed functionality.
 This is a massive benefit for everyone who previously had to "roll their own" solutions - often for things that seemed trivial (but was still very error prone).
     * The power of these extensions can not be overstated.
 You can get rid of a lot of self-written, complex custom actions in favor of tested solutions.
 With proper rollback support! (a much neglected feature in vendor setups - in my experience almost all of them - causing unclean system state after aborted setups).
-    * I have personal experience writing a C++ dll with custom actions for common tasks with proper rollback support, and the amount of work was staggering - especially the QA of the actual rollback feature.
+    * Staggering work about C++ dll with custom actions for common tasks with proper rollback support - especially the QA of the actual rollback feature.

-* A remarkable lack of GUI tools and very few good samples available - particularly for WiX 4.
+* A remarkable lack of GUI tools and very few good samples available.
-* Full integration in Visual Studio, with IntelliSense.
+* **Full integration** in Visual Studio, with IntelliSense.
-* It's free (!).
+* It's **free**.
 Every developer can build the setup.
-Someone must own it though(!).
-Really ;-).
+Someone must own it though.
-* It is Open Source too.
+* It is **Open Source** too.
 The "community":[https://github.com/wixtoolset](https://github.com/wixtoolset).

 ## Purpose of Application Packaging

-Before we talked about the cause of the existence of application packaging in a global and generic way but that concrete purposes and benefits are sought in their use?
+Before we talked about the cause of the existence of application packaging in a global and generic way but What are the concrete purposes and benefits are sought in their use?
-* Only the simplest applications can work with a simple file copy, and even then you need to have a convenient way to actually download and do the copying of the files to the right location
+* Only the simplest applications can work with a simple file copy, and even then you need to have a convenient way to actually download and do the copying of the files to the right location.

-* The setup is also a marketing tool that can be used for branding and consistency across products as well as allowing installation of a trial version of the product
+* The setup is also a **marketing tool** that can be used for branding and consistency across products as well as allowing installation of a trial version of the product.

-* a setup provides upgrade and patching features for new versions as well as uninstall and cleanup of the system when the user wants to remove your software
+* a setup provides **upgrade and patching features** for new versions as well as uninstall and cleanup of the system when the user wants to remove your software.

-* A good setup may also be signed with digital certificates to ensure the file can not be hampered with in transit, and that the vendor is certifiable and hence serious
+* A good setup may also be signed with **digital certificates** to ensure the file can not be hampered with in transit, and that the vendor is certifiable and hence serious.

-* A solid setup and deployment prevents piracy
+* A solid setup and deployment **prevents piracy**.

 ## The Complexity of Deployment
 Deployment is a simple concept, with a complicated mix of variables that can cause the most mysterious errors.
-In this section it will discuss the most common and important problems generated by the deployment of software and applications.
+In this section it will discuss the most common and important **problems** generated by the deployment of software and applications.

-* Errors in deployment are cumulative in the sense that once you have a deployed error, you generally have no access to the machine in question for debugging - and the fix could easily do more damage.
+* Errors in deployment are **cumulative** in the sense that once you have a deployed error, you generally have no access to the machine in question for debugging - and the fix could easily do more damage.
 You are managing a delivery process, not just debugging code and binaries.

 * Deployment (setups) is therefore the complex process of migrating any computer from one stable state to another.
-This requires a disciplined approach.
+This requires a **disciplined approach**.
 The setup should install all required files and settings and ensure the product is configured for first launch or ready to be configured upon launch without failure.

-* The list of things a setup may need to do is growing all the time, and for every new versions of Windows it seems new obstacles are put in place to make deployment harder (UAC prompts, self-repair lockdown on terminal servers, changed core MSI caching behavior, new folder redirects,etc)
+* The list of things a setup may need to do is growing all the time, and for every **new versions of Windows** it seems new obstacles are put in place to make deployment harder (UAC prompts, self-repair lockdown on terminal servers, changed core MSI caching behavior, new folder redirects,etc)

 ## Deployment Tasks